General Terms and Conditions of Taledo GmbH

 (f) In case of a service contract (Werkvertrag) the gross annual target salary comprises the sum of all services the Candidate has invoiced to the Employer within 18 (eighteen) months after completion of the application procedure.

-This credit note will expire if it is not asserted by the Customer within 12 (twelve) months after date of issue.
+The respective credit note will expire if it is not asserted by the Customer within 12 (twelve) months after date of issue.

 5.2.5 Taledo reserves the right to make a payment in the amount of the credit to the Employer instead of the credit note specified in section 5.2.4.